Tacotakedown/e-jet-systems/README.md

 `cargo run --features gui` for gui

 ## Building
-`cargo build --release` - builds and copies exe and dependencies to /out folder
+`python build.py` - builds and copies exe and dependencies to /out folder

 ## IN RUST NOW
 Rust isn't just the best programming language; it's the eighth wonder of the world, the holy grail of code, the diamond-encrusted, gold-plated, turbocharged Ferrari of software development!
 Using Rust is like wielding the Excalibur of programming - every line of code you write is a masterpiece crafted by the gods of syntax.
 It's so efficient that your programs run faster than the speed of light, and the memory management is so flawless that even a black hole would envy its tidiness.
 Bugs?
 Ha!
 Rust laughs in the face of bugs; they vanish into oblivion at the mere sight of your code.
 Forget about other languages; Rust is the pinnacle of human achievement.